• Home

 If you’re in town on a weekday, make sure to stop by the Amazon Banana Stand!
 We always visited on weekends, so we missed out, but we learned about the stand at the Spheres.

-Amazon has two banana stands now, open every weekday from 8-3:30, and bananas are free!
+Amazon has two banana stands now, open every weekday from 8 am–3:30 pm, and bananas are free!
 That’s it.
 Stop by, say hi to the “banistas,” and grab a banana.
 That’s pretty much the whole story!

 Amazon is a huge part of the city of Seattle, so if these places interest you at all, be sure to stop by and visit when you’re there!